 The Reference Receiver Model supports personalized client-side ad insertion.
 The mechanism depends on the type of service: for regular "watch TV" types of services that include application-based features, the Broadcaster Application can directly parse the MPD and resolve the XLink.
 It can also provide a service to the Receiver Media Player to resolve an XLink, but this assumes that the Receiver Media Player should parse the MPD and propagate the XLink resolution event to the Broadcaster Application in less than 150 milliseconds.
-Receiver Media Players that cannot parse the MPD and propagate the XLink resolution event to the Broadcaster Application.
+Receiver Media Players that cannot parse the MPD and propagate the XLink resolution event in less than 150 milliseconds cannot be used for client-side ad insertion.
 For application-based services, the Broadcaster Application itself can determine the appropriate content to play for any particular user.
 The XLink-based method is described and specified here.